 - The South Carolina Region Autocross Championship (SCAC) is a nine event points-based championship to determine the best autocrossers in South Carolina.
 Anyone may participate and earn points in any event, regardless of membership status.

 - All drivers must display the official sponsor decals (if applicable) on BOTH sides of their car.
 Decals are available at registration.
 This will be checked both at tech inspection and grid.

-- Drivers must compete in at least five (5) of the nine (9) SCAC points events to be eligible for a championship.
+- Drivers must compete in at least six (6) of the nine (9) SCR points events to be eligible for a championship.

 - Each driver’s two worst points events will be dropped from their points total.
 This can include any events the driver did not attend.

 - Points will be assigned as follows: 1st – 10, 2nd – 8, 3rd – 6, 4th – 5, 5th – 4, 6th – 3, 7th – 2, 8th – 1.

 - In the Event of a season points tie, number of wins is used as a tiebreaker.
 If the competitors have the same number of wins, then number of 2nd place finishes will be counted, and so on.
 If there is still a tie the person who got the best finish first is the winner.

 - The goal of the Novice Introduction Class (Novice Class) will be to make first- and second-time drivers feel welcome at SCR events, and assist them in learning the various aspects of participation in autocross events.

 - First-time autocrossers are strongly encouraged (but not required) to sign up for the Novice Class.